Fauci: US should consider vaccine mandate for US air travel - KTVZ

 Associated Press

-WASHINGTON (AP) — The top U.S. infectious disease expert says the U.S. should consider a vaccination mandate for domestic travel.
+WASHINGTON (AP) — The top U.S. infectious disease expert says the nation should consider a vaccination mandate for domestic air travel.
 Dr. Anthony Fauci’s comments Monday signal a potential embrace of an idea the Biden administration has previously eschewed.
 He says such a mandate might drive up the lagging U.S. vaccination rate as well as confer stronger protection on flights, as infection rates spike.
 The Biden administration has thus far balked at imposing a vaccination requirement for domestic air travel.
-And officials say President Joe Biden’s science advisers have yet to make a formal recommendation for such a requirement to hi.
+And officials say President Joe Biden’s science advisers have yet to make a formal recommendation for such a requirement.
 A vaccine mandate for air travel is likely to spark legal challenges.

 Comments